 Causes of Hemiparesis and Hemiplegia

-Most cases of hemiparesis and hemiplegia are resulting from stroke.
+Most cases of hemiparesis and hemiplegia result from stroke.
 Other reasons include:

 • Spinal cord harm (SCI)